 What we learned is that while our initial design is effective for some, it introduced limitation when it came to large scale attacks and really limited what we could do when things went down.
 This translated to limited functionality for partners and platforms that were trying to serve 1,000's of properties at one time.

 With NOC, we wanted to do things a bit different.
 Tackle the performance and security problem, but focus on flexibility when it's needed most - an attack.
-This is what we did, how it's different, and why it matters to your organization.

 A fallacy that exists in the world of CDNs is that the only effective CDN is one that provides100's of points of presence.
 In reality, this is only really important to a very small percentage of website owners (think single digit percentages).

 Another fun fact is that if you're on a Free plan you're not actually getting the coverage you think you are, think single digit presence in the place of 100's.
 You also have the issue of freshness when you have so many points of presence, what this means is that architecturally speaking you actually get a stacked topology that means that cache doesn't always happen at the edge.
 You'll have edge servers that ensure optimal connection times, but requests then bounce back to cache servers at a different tier (stacked) who then respond.

 At NOC, we built the platform with one single position in mind - not every one needs a global CDN.
 This means we don't believe in 100's of points of presence, and in our architecture we cache right at the edge.
 We can provide better, and comparable speeds to those incumbents because of this design.

 We did this by changing the way we think about the problem.

 To solve our problem, we turned to the Domain Name System (DNS), specifically the Authoritative DNS (AuthDNS).
 There we focused on tapping into all it's hidden potential allowing us to expose features that are rarely leveraged and enhancing them to provide us the control, security and performance we know organizations demand.